Doing Business With Us

 LVMPD's purchases are made through a competitive bidding process in which purchases are divided into formal and informal categories.

 Formal purchases are valued at more than $50,000.
 Bid invitations for formal purchases are advertised on the Bids Available page of the Purchasing Unit web site.
-In order to facilitate a greater distribution of its bid opportunities, LVMPD has joined Onvia/DemandStar, the leading government purchasing network.
-Onvia/DemandStar maintains a database of member suppliers, who are automatically notified of bid opportunities relevant to their businesses.
-For more information on becoming an Onvia/DemandStar member, please visit the Bidder Registration page.
+In order to facilitate a greater distribution of its bid opportunities, LVMPD is a member the Nevada Government eMarketplace (NGEM), the leading government purchasing network for government agencies in Nevada.
+Suppliers can register as suppliers to be placed on bid lists, view detailed bid information, and submit their bids electronically on the NGEM website: www.ngemnv.com.
+There is no cost for suppliers to register with NGEM or to submit their bids.

-Formal sealed bids/proposals must be submitted to the LVMPD's Purchasing Unit, 400 S. Martin L. King Blvd., Las Vegas, NV 89106.
-Formal bids are opened publicly by the Purchasing Analyst on the date and at or shortly after the time set for receipt of bids in the bid document.
+Formal bids are unsealed and opened publicly by the Purchasing Representative on the date and immediately after the Bid Close Date and time specified in the bid document.
 Award of a contract resulting from a formal bid invitation is made by the Fiscal Affairs Committee or its designee as formalized by resolution.

 Informal purchases are valued at $50,000 or less.
-Quotations for informal purchases are requested from firms.
+Quotations for informal purchases are requested from suppliers by the end users.
 Written quotations must be submitted for quotations valued between $25,000 and $50,000; Contracts for informal purchases are awarded by the issuance of a LVMPD Purchase Order.

 State of Nevada Emerging Small Business (ESB) Program